Skip to main content

 Requirements

-There are some requirements to acomplish this:
+There are some requirements to accomplish this:

 • aws-cli or azure-cli: With the credentials necessary to download the base backup and all necessary WAL files.